sshirokov/ZNC.el/README.md

 By default, when you kill a channel buffer instead of `/part`ing from the channel, you will `/detach` from it.
 This is customizable.

-You can also get ZNC.el from the [Marmalade](http://marmalade-repo.org/) ELPA repository.
-See http://marmalade-repo.org/ for instructions on using Marmalade.
+You can also get ZNC.el from the [MELPA](https://melpa.org/#/znc) ELPA repository.
+See https://melpa.org/#/getting-started for instructions on using it.